conorr/conorr.github.io/_posts/2025-07-24-moving-dollars-into-stablecoins.md

 Am I now a crypto bro?

 Do I actually earn 4.10% on my USDC?
 That's actually a pretty good rate, but as of today my regular, non-crypto high-interest savings account earns a slightly higher rate of 4.20%.
 Oh, and it's insured by the FDIC.
-Something tells me my Coinbase account is not. (_Crypto markets are unique_)
+Something tells me my Coinbase account is not. (_Crypto markets are unique_...)

 I have so many questions, but this was a fun foray into cryptoland.
+Next I'd like to do something interesting with my magical stablecoins in the cloud, but that's all for now.